 Source: Intergovernmental Panel on Climate Change

-The impacts of global warming can be wide ranging if we do not change quickly.
+The impacts of global warming are wide ranging if we do not change quickly.

 Fact: Alaska's average temperature has already risen 4 degrees.
 Alaska's permafrost is melting and it's indigenous population's lives are threatened from threats to their food supply.